ampproject/bentojs.dev/site/en/guides/getting-started-with-Eleventy-and-Bento.md

 ```
 {% endraw %}

 And that's it.
-Bento components in Eleventy.
+A simple way to use Bento components in Eleventy.

 ## Summary